Five ways to spot a psychopathic boss

 - Self-obsessed narcissist: It really is all about them and feeding their self-importance.
 Taking the credit due to others is all part of the game.

-- No genuine remorse: they are wired not to feel anything about another person’s emotional or physical pain.
+- No genuine remorse: They are wired not to feel anything about another person’s emotional or physical pain.

 So what should you do if you find yourself in this situation?
 You can’t coach them to change.
-If you don’t want to get a new job try these strategies:
+If you don’t want to get a new job, try these strategies:

 - Give their judgment of you the contempt it deserves.
 Bullies work by destroying self-regard.
 Their feedback has nothing to do with you and everything to do with their ego and pathology.

 - Manipulate his self-interest.
 Be useful in a manner which modifies his behaviour and does not compromise your integrity.
-They won’t care if they hurt someone but they will stop if it will endanger their bonus.
-Try ‘you need to get Greg on board if we are going to make this month numbers’ rather than ‘ridiculing Greg really hurt his feelings and was unfair.’
+They won’t care if they hurt someone, but they will stop if it will endanger their bonus.
+Try ‘you need to get Greg on board if we are going to make this month’s numbers rather than ‘ridiculing Greg really hurt his feelings and was unfair.’

 - Owe him no loyalty.
 Teams, like families, often condone and protect abusers.
 Find a senior leader you can talk to in confidence.
-“I need your help with this,” is a good start.
-Nothing may happen immediately but it will help a more realistic picture form at senior levels.
+“I need your help with this” is a good start.
+Nothing may happen immediately, but it will help a more realistic picture to form at senior levels.

 - Stand up for yourself.
 Don’t become prey.
-You may want to fight or escape when attacked but first keep calm and push back.
+You may want to fight or escape when attacked, but keep calm and push back.

 - Write it down.
-Keep a paper trail of everything they agree to and a record of any abuse.
+Keep a paper trail of everything your psychopathic boss agrees to and a record of any abuse.
 You need a record to counter their lying and deceit.

 - Strength in numbers.
 Don’t let them play divide and rule.
-They may love to flatter you one day and criticize your colleagues behind their backs the next.
-Keep your relationships with your colleagues honest and don’t conspire with a psychopath!
+They may love to flatter you one day and criticize you to your colleagues behind your back the next.
+Keep your relationships with your colleagues honest, and don’t conspire with a psychopath!

 And if you are a CEO, do yourself a favour.
 Hire Jim.